TazzCN/WeatherApp/README.md

 ## Project Status

 This project is at the beginning of it's development.
-The basic requirements of the client have been met however this app has been built with the with future development in mind.
+The basic requirements of the client have been met however this app has been built with future developments in mind.

 ## Installation